jainsumit12/crwal4aichat/README.md

-# Crawl4AI with Supabase Vector Search
+# Crawl4AI with Supabase Vector Search and Chat

-This project integrates Crawl4AI with Supabase to create a powerful web crawling and semantic search solution.
-It crawls websites, stores the content in a Supabase database with vector embeddings, and provides semantic search capabilities.
+This project integrates a Crawl4AI api with Supabase and LLM Chat to create a powerful web crawling and semantic search solution.
+It crawls websites, stores the content in a Supabase database with vector embeddings, and provides semantic search capabilities with real Chat memory.

 ## Features